Human-AI Shared Control via Policy Dissection: Policy Dissection Method

 \subsection{Associating Units with Kinematic Attributes}

-Observing the neural activity and kinematics recording in Fig.~\ref{figure:method-step1-monitoring}, it can be found that several repeated patterns of changing kinematics appear in different frequency when executing the policy, which is reminiscent of animal behavioral research~\citep{graziano2002complex, graziano2008intelligent, kriegeskorte2019peeling}.
+Observing the neural activity and kinematic measurement recorded in Fig.~\ref{figure:method-step1-monitoring}, we can find that several repeated kinematic patterns appear in different frequencies when executing the policy, which is reminiscent of animal behavioral research~\citep{graziano2002complex, graziano2008intelligent, kriegeskorte2019peeling}.
 It suggests that the motor skills has its predominant frequency component~\cite{merel2019deep}, controlling fast kinematics and slow kinematics.
-Since neural activation signals also encode distinct frequency information, this resemblance inspires us to process time series of both neural activity and kinematic attributes in frequency domain, where the difference of predominant frequency between two signals can be clearly revealed and the phase discrepancy of two time series are eliminated.
-As a consequence, this allows us to associate kinematic attributes with units whose activity best matches the corresponding motor primitives.
+Since neural activation signals also encode distinct frequency information as shown in Fig.~\ref{figure:method-step1-monitoring}, this resemblance inspires us to make the following hypothesize:

-In Policy Dissection, all time series are transformed into the frequency domain through Discrete-time \textit{Short-time Fourier transform}~(STFT):
+To this end, we process time series of neural activity and kinematic attributes in frequency domain, where the difference of predominant frequency between two signals can be clearly revealed and the phase discrepancy of two time series are eliminated.
+As a consequence, this allows us to analyze the recorded data and associate kinematic attributes with units whose activity best matches the variation of target kinematic attributes.
+Concretely, all time series $\{\mathbf x\}$ including the neural activities $\{\mathbf z^{l,i}\}$ and change of kinematic attributes $\{\mathbf s^j\}$ are transformed into the frequency domain through Discrete-time \textit{Short-time Fourier transform}~(STFT):

 STFT splits the time series $\mathbf x = [x_1, x_2, ...]$ into a sequence of temporal window and $d \in [1, +\infty]$ denotes the time step of the center of the temporal window.
 STFT then conducts Fourier transform in each temporal window. $\omega \in [0, +\infty]$ denotes the frequency.
-To reduce spectral leakage and reserve the frequency information as much as possible, the window function $\text{W}(t)$ used in Policy Dissection is \textit{blackman window}.
+To reduce spectral leakage and reserve the frequency information as much as possible, the window function $\text{W}(t)$ used in \textit{Policy Dissection} is \textit{blackman window}.
 Moreover, the window length is $64$ with hop length $16$.
 We apply STFT instead of naive Fourier transform since it can retain temporal information by breaking the time series into several overlapping chunks of frames.
 This feature is important since in the following frequency matching we focus on the similarity of resulting spectrograms as well as the temporal correlation of two signals.
 We use the spectrogram to characterize a measurement:

 After obtaining the spectrograms for all kinematic attributes and neural activities, \textit{frequency discrepancy} can be computed for each neuron-kinematics pair $(\mathbf z^{l,i}, \mathbf s^j)$: